-Studies show that if CBD is taken prior to exposure to high THC, the brain does not trip into the psychosis-like state of paranoia.
+Studies show that taking CBD prior to exposure to high THC stops the brain from tripping into the psychosis-like state of paranoia.

 Paranoia is the unfounded fear that others are trying to harm you, follow you, or spy on you.
 It is a central experience for diseases such as schizophrenia.
 It is associated with youth, poverty, poor physical condition, suicide and sometimes, THC.
 While triggers for this state of mind may vary (major life events, on-going stress, sleep disturbances, trauma, illicit drugs), the emotions are quite similar (anxiety, worry, negative self- belief, others, the world formed in upbringing etc.).

-The cannabis plant contains over 60 different cannabinoid molecules, but two in particular captivate the interest of the health care professionals- Δ9-Tetrahydrocannabinol (THC), which brings the feeling of euphoria and cannabidiol (CBD), showing promising results as an anti-psychotic medication.
+The cannabis plant contains over 60 different cannabinoid molecules, but two in particular captivate the interest of health care professionals.
+These are Δ9-Tetrahydrocannabinol (THC), which brings the feeling of euphoria and cannabidiol (CBD), showing promising results as an anti-psychotic medication.

 Balance of these two molecules varies greatly and contributes to the “potency” of a certain cannabis types.
 For example, samples of “street cannabis” in UK and Netherlands, ratios of THC:CBD are typically 1:1 with a concentration of 4%.
-Nowadays, “high-potency” strains have been crossed that promise 16-22% THC and <0.1% CBD.
+Nowadays, “high-potency” strains promise 16-22% THC and <0.1% CBD.
 There is also accruing evidence that these high THC strains pose a greater risk on the mental health of vulnerable persons.

-In Netherlands, the most prominent varieties of cannabis are tested annually for the THC/CBD ratio.
+In The Netherlands, the most prominent varieties of cannabis are tested annually for the THC/CBD ratio.
 This ratio has been related to ‘psychotic experiences’ as rated per CAPE scale (Community Assesment of Psychic Experiences).
-People using cannabis with high THC/CBD ratio scored higher on the CAPE test, whereas the converse has been observed with lower THC/CBD ratio.
+People using cannabis with high THC/CBD ratio scored higher on the CAPE test, whereas the converse is true for the opposite dose.

 The principal psychoactive component in cannabis is Δ9-Tetrahydrocannabinol (THC).
 This compound, administered intravenously, develops pharmacological symptoms in 5 min, and lasts for about 90 mins.
 This provides a well-controlled opportunity for an experiment to test the theory of cannabis-related psychosis.
 The results are that intravenous administration of the THC causes schizophrenia like symptoms, such as perceptual disturbances, anxiety and impaired working memory.